 My love for eggs continues this week too with a dish that I take much pride in calling my own.
-Light, fluffy, subtly flavored scrambled eggs are taken to another taste-bud jolting level with the addition of fresh green chillis.
+Light, fluffy, subtly flavored scrambled eggs are taken to another taste-bud jolting level with the addition of fresh green chiles.

 It's as simple as breakfast should be on a busy morning, but the trick (as is always the trick with scrambled eggs) is to cook the eggs until they have a bit of their runny-ness left and remove from the fire and cook in the heat that's still trapped in the pan.

-- 5 eggs
+5 large eggs

-- 1 level teaspoon sugar
+1 level teaspoon sugar

-- 2 tablespoons milk
+2 tablespoons milk

-- 1/2 tablespoon vegetable oil
+1/2 tablespoon vegetable oil

-- 3 fresh green Serano chillies
+3 fresh green serrano chiles

-- 1 teaspoon butter
+1 teaspoon butter

-- 1 teaspoon freshly ground black pepper(garnish)
+1 teaspoon freshly ground black pepper(garnish)